On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Abstract

 \section{Abstract}

-The purpose of this article twofold.
-First, we prove that for each $n\geq 4$, there exists an $n$ dimensional normed space in which the corresponding two dimensional Busemann--Hausdroff density is not totally convex.
-This completes the main result of the paper~\cite{buriv} by D. Burago and S. Ivanov, who proved that the densities are always extendibly convex in the two dimensional case.
-Moreover, this gives a negative answer to a question posed by H. Busemann and E. Strauss, see~\cite{busemann2}.
-Second, we point out one (probably) new case, in which Busemann--Hausdorff densities are convex.
+The purpose of this paper is twofold.
+First, we describe one (presumably) new case, in which Busemann--Hausdorff densities are convex.
+We apply the corresponding result to prove the existence of minimizing rectifiable chains of codimension two in complex finite dimensional normed vector spaces.
+Second, we prove that for each $n\geq 4$, there exists an $n$ dimensional normed vector space in which the corresponding two dimensional Busemann--Hausdroff density is not totally convex.
+This gives a negative answer to a question posed by H. Busemann and E. Strauss, see~\cite{busemann2}.